ide-purescript package for VS Code

 Completions will be sourced from modules imported in the current file.

-This is really stupid, and only cares that you hover over a word regardless of context, you will get some false positives (eg doesn't see local definitions, just the globals that should be visible in a given module).
+This feature disregards a context where the word appears, which means you will get some false positives (eg doesn't see local definitions, just the globals that should be visible in a given module).

 Commands "Search Pursuit" and "Search Pursuit Modules" are available to search for identifiers or modules/packages on Pursuit.